-- 1. To study historical and personal contexts for the American Revolution. - 2.
-To explore an example of a courageous and accomplished woman. - 3.
-To enrich dramatic arts experience with a unique blend of stage drama and living history, which encourages student participation.
+1. To study historical and personal contexts for the American Revolution.

+2. To explore an example of a courageous and accomplished woman.

+3. To enrich dramatic arts experience with a unique blend of stage drama and living history, which encourages students to participate.